White Feather Campaign: Background

-This was part of a larger shift towards propaganda drawing heavily on themes of gender, to highlight the innocent vulnerability of mothers, wives and daughters, and to guilt men by implying they would be emasculated if they did not fight.
+This was part of a larger shift towards propaganda drawing heavily on themes of gender, to suggest an innocent vulnerability of mothers, wives and daughters, and to guilt men by implying they would be emasculated if they did not fight.
+While the propaganda was meant to persuade women to use their influence to secure more recruits, many women seized upon these appeals as license to arbitrate male behavior and to demonstrate their own superior bravery and patriotism.

 The White Feather Movement was effective in drumming up enlistment – many men reportedly volunteered soon after being handed a feather, unable to bear the stigma.
 In Britain, it started to cause problems for the government when public servants and men in essential occupations came under pressure to enlist.
 That prompted Home Secretary Reginald McKenna to issue employees in state industries with lapel badges reading "King and Country" to indicate that they were serving the war effort.

 Likewise, the Silver War Badge, which was given to service personnel who had been honourably discharged by wounds or sickness, was first issued in September 1916 to prevent veterans from being challenged for not wearing uniform.
 Anecdotes from the time indicate that the campaign was unpopular among soldiers, not least because soldiers who were home on leave could find themselves presented with feathers.